julelang/manual/src/std/net.md

 for empty addresses and try for IPv4 if possible.
 If address is IPv4 or IPv6 which is converted to IPv4 successfully, will use Udp4, otherwise IPv6 and Udp6 preferred.
 ```
-It will forward any exceptional from network connectors.
+It will forward any exceptional from network connectors\.

 ## DialTimeout
 ```jule
 fn DialTimeout(network: Network, addr: str, timeout: time::Duration)!: Conn
 ```
-Same as Dial, but uses timeout.
-For UDP networks, timeout will be ignored.
-Timeout precision is microseconds.
-If the timeout is below one microsecond it will be ignored.
-If timeout is invalid or out of range, throws exceptional with Error.InvalidTimeout.
+Same as Dial, but uses timeout\.
+For UDP networks, timeout will be ignored\.
+Timeout precision is microseconds\.
+If the timeout is below one microsecond it will be ignored\.

 ## IPv4
 ```jule
 fn IPv4(a: byte, b: byte, c: byte, d: byte): IP
 ```
-Returns the IP address (in 16-byte form) of the IPv4 address a.b.c.d.
+Returns the IP address \(in 16\-byte form\) of the IPv4 address a\.b\.c\.d\.

 ## Addr
 ```jule